barrysteyn/node-scrypt/Readme.md

 For those that are curious or paranoid, please look at how the hash is both [produced](https://github.com/barrysteyn/node-scrypt/blob/master/src/passwordhash/scrypthash.c#L146-197) and [verified](https://github.com/barrysteyn/node-scrypt/blob/master/src/passwordhash/scrypthash.c#L199-238) (you are going to need some knowledge of the [C language](http://c.learncodethehardway.org/book/) for this).

+##What Is Scrypt?

+###The Three Essential Properties Of Password Key Derivation
+This Scrypt library automatically handles the above properties.
+The last item seems strange: Computer scientists are normally pre-occupied with making things fast.
+Yet it is this property that sets Scrypt apart from the competition.
+As computers evolve and get more powerful, they are able to attack this property more efficiently.
+This has become especially apparent with the rise of parallel programming.
+Scrypt aims to defend against all types of attacks, not matter the attackers power now or in the future.

+### What This Module Provides
+This module implements the following:

+ * **Scrypt password key derivation**
+    * All three essential properties of password key derivation are implemented (as described above).
+    * Both *asynchronous* and *synchronous* versions are available.
+ * **Scrypt encryption**
+    * Both *asynchronous* and *synchronous* versions are available.

+I suspect Scrypt will be used mainly as a password key derivation function (its author's intended use), but I have also ported the Scrypt encryption and decryption functions as implementations for them were available from the author.
+Performing Scrypt cryptography is done if you value security over speed.
+Scrypt is more secure than a vanilla block cipher (e.g. AES) but it is much slower.
+It is also the basis for the key derivation functions.

+### The Scrypt Hash Format
 ##Why Use Scrypt?
 It is probably the most advanced key derivation function available.
 This is is quote taken from a comment in hacker news: